 The activities include:

 - Author visit in the library for students and local Primary schools.

 - Annual trip to the Big Bang Fair.

 World Space Week

 Great Baddow High School looks forward to the annual World Space Week with a variety of activities and themed assemblies.
 Actvities have included model building, stories and space themed posters.

 A Level visit to the radiotherapy department at UCLH in London

-At the end of January our A-Level physicists visit the radiotherapy department at UCLH in London.
-This trip will give them an opportunity to learn more about medical uses of physics, giving them a better understanding of the topic and hopefully inspiring some to choose careers in that area.
+At the end of January our A Level physicists visit the radiotherapy department at UCLH in London.
+The trip gives them the opportunity to learn more about medical uses of physics, giving them a better understanding of the topic and hopefully inspiring some to choose careers in that area.

 Anglia Ruskin University Event

 In February, all Sixth Form students interested in careers in health care or social care attend an event jointly run by Anglia Ruskin University and Essex Employment and Skills Board.
 They learn more about the type of careers available and have a chance to network, hopefully providing inspiration and opportunities for the future.